JeyDotC/jeydotc.github.io/_drafts/ASP-STRONGLY-TYPED-CONTROLS-AN-MVP-ADDENDUM.md

 #### Create user controls for common data types.

-It is almost sure that your project will have fields of common types like strings, numbers, dates, etc. So, the first thing to do is to create user controls that have just a label, a

-All those with their corresponding labels and with a public property to set it.
-Also give'em a comparison validator to ensure the data type when needed.
+It is almost sure that your project will have fields of common types like strings, numbers, dates, etc. So, the first thing to do is to create user controls that have just a label, a textbox and a comparison validator to ensure the data type when needed.

+#### Create user controls for *Value Objects* or for simple types which need several controls to build their value.

+Either if our fullname field is a value object or a string made up of several values, it is usual to see common sets of controls that end repeated in several pages.
+For those is necessary to create a user control that renders the necessary controls, process the data that comes from them and then, return a value to be used.

 #### Give them a common interface.

-For these kinds of control, there are just three usual operations, "Tell me if you have anything", "Give me your data" and "Get clean".
-One always do the same things, but the means to get there vary from one control to another.
+To this point you may have realized that there are just three usual operations: "Tell me if you have anything", "Give me your data" and "Get clean". they almost allways do the same things, so it is natural to create an interface for all those, so they are not just recycleable, but also composable into structures that make sense, like, say, a collection of filters for which certain operations can be applied (more on this in the final example).

+### Improving extensibility: allowing to add validators

+### A final example, a filters panel

 ### Side note

-Any developer with some level of taste for good coding could come out with something similar or better than what I've exposed here, is kind of just common sense, my intention here is to present a simple suggestion on how to organize your user controls in a way that can improve a project's speed of development and GUI's uniformity and that is easy to teach to others.
+**Change this** ---> Any developer with some level of taste for good coding could come out with something similar or better than what I've exposed here, is kind of just common sense, my intention here is to present a simple suggestion on how to organize your user controls in a way that can improve a project's speed of development and GUI's uniformity and that is easy to teach to others.